ibm-cloud-docs/messages-for-rabbitmq/learn-performance.md

 # Performance
 {: #performance}

-{{site.data.keyword.messages-for-rabbitmq}} deployments can be [scaled to your usage](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-resources-scaling), but they do not auto-scale.
-There are a few factors to consider if you are concerned about the performance of your deployment.
+{{site.data.keyword.messages-for-rabbitmq_full}} deployments can be both manually [scaled to your usage](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-resources-scaling), or configured to [autoscale](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-autoscaling) under certain resource conditions.
+There are a few factors to consider if you are tuning the performance of your deployment.

+## Monitoring your deployment

+{{site.data.keyword.messages-for-rabbitmq}} deployments offer an integration with the [{{site.data.keyword.cloud_notm}} Monitoring service](/docs/services/messages-for-rabbitmq?topic=cloud-databases-monitoring) for basic monitoring of resource usage on your deployment.
+Many of the available metrics, like disk usage and IOPS, are presented to help you configure [autoscaling](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-autoscaling) on your deployment.
+Observing trends in your usage and configuring the autoscaling to respond to them can help alleviate performance problems before your databases become unstable due to resource exhaustion.

 ## RabbitMQ Memory Usage